Bond market shows US is leading in race to reflate economy

 When the euro broke above US$1.20 this month for the first time since 2018, the central bank's chief economist Philip Lane was quick to talk it down, and Bloomberg Intelligence strategists Huw Worthington and Bhumika Gupta say euro strength raises the threat that prices in the euro area will fall.

-Still, a reduction of 10 basis points or more in the ECB's deposit rate - already at a record low of minus 0.5 per cent - may prevent euro appreciation fueling deflation fears, they added.
+Still, a reduction of 10 basis points or more in the ECB's deposit rate may prevent euro appreciation fuelling deflation fears, they added.
+BLOOMBERG

-Christoph Rieger, a strategist at Commerzbank AG, sees investor bets on a further ECB rate cut persisting.
-Traders in money markets currently expect such a move in the second half of next year.

-"Unless inflation starts to rise or the euro starts to tumble on its own, this should keep rate-cut speculation alive," Mr Rieger wrote in a note to clients.

 BT is now on Telegram!